 Asparagus is normally grown from crowns which are purchased bare rooted in winter but it can also be grown from seed.
 Starting with crowns is a faster way to getting tasty spears but you will still need to wait 1-2 years before harvesting any.
 Instead let all spears grow into fronds to allow the crown to fully establish and develop a strong root system in preparation for all the springs to follow.
 Once planted asparagus crowns can survive for 20 years or more, so they are a worthwhile, long term investment.

 Choose a sunny position for your asparagus bed where the soil is free draining and has been prepped with plenty of organic matter like compost and manures.
 If you’ve got a heavy clay soil work in some gypsum as well and make sure the crowns are planted up on raised mounds.
-Asparagus likes an acidic soil with a pH around 6.5-7.
-If your soil is alkaline then also apply some lime or dolomite.
+Asparagus likes a slightly acidic soil with a pH around 6.5-7.
+If your soil is alkaline (above 7) then apply sulfur, if you soil pH is too acidic (less than 6.5) apply some lime or dolomite.

 Plant dormant crowns in holes 15-20cm deep and approximately 30cm wide.
 This will allow enough space to fully spread out the roots of the crown.
 Cover with 5cm of soil and water in with OCP eco-seaweed to encourage strong healthy root growth.